Skip to main content

 Security Model

-Commands are validated against configurable patterns before execution:
+Commands are validated against three layers before execution:

 Configuration